RPA firm UiPath raises $750M at $35B valuation

-New York, Feb 2 (IANS) Robotic Process Automation (RPA) firm UiPath has closed a $750 million Series F funding, that puts the company at $35 billion post-money valuation.
+New York: Robotic Process Automation (RPA) firm UiPath has closed a $750 million Series F funding, that puts the company at $35 billion post-money valuation.

 Founded in 2015, it has automated millions of repetitive tasks for over 65 per cent of the Fortune 500 companies.